benjamin-hodgson/benjamin-hodgson.github.io/posts/2017-10-17-recursion-without-recursion.md

 Wrapping up patterns of recursion like this is a powerful way to program - gone are the days of writing a bespoke traversal for every operation! - and they form the basis of most of the operations in the production JQL compiler, but in this form they don't constitute a library. `SelfAndDescendants` and `Rewrite` have knowledge of `JqlNode` baked in to them; if you're working on a compiler of your own you have to hand-write equivalent functions to work on your own datatypes.

 We can turn this idea into something reusable, though, by abstracting over tree-shaped structures.
-You can model a tree as an object which has a collection of children.
-If you show me how to reach each node's immediate children, I can recursively apply that recipe to look at the children's children and so on.
+What do we mean when we say a datatype is tree-shaped?
+The distinguishing feature which makes a tree a tree, unlike any other datatype, is recursion: each node in a tree has _children_ which are also nodes.

 **Picture here**

-Here's how that looks as an interface.
+So let's use an interface to model the notion of an object with a collection of self-similar children.

 ```csharp
 interface IRewritable<T> where T : IRewritable<T>